federicotdn/localmost/README.md

   - `false` implies that the rule only matches if the input subcommands has no redirects.
   - `"safe"` implies that the rule only matches if the input subcommand has only "safe" redirects, e.g. `> /dev/null`.
 - `pipe`: Can be `true`, `false`, `"in"` or `"out"`.
+  - `true` will make the rule match without considering if the subcommand is part of a pipeline.
+  - `false` will make the rule match only if the subcommand is not part of a pipeline.
+  - `"in"` will make the rule match only if the subcommand is not part of a pipeline, or if it appears at the very end of one.
+  - `"out"` will make the rule match only if the subcommand is not part of a pipeline, or if it appears at the beginning of one.

 ## Tips